 C11H03 A/V Production III - Students manage all aspects of the studio workflow and TV/Film production teams; lead "development through completion" of original programming and live event coverage for the school, county television and websites; build on knowledge and skills from Television and Film Production II; and develop a portfolio and demo reel/ resume for educational or career opportunities.
-Potential opportunity exists to compete for summer internships in media production.
+Potential opportunities exist to compete for summer internships in media production.
 A lab fee is requested.
 Grade Level: 11-12 Prerequisite: Television and Film Production/AV Production I and II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 2.0 NCAA Approved: No

 C11H07 Applied Arts Practicum - The Applied Arts Practicum is a capstone course intended to provide students with the opportunity to apply the skills and knowledge learned in previous Arts, A/V Technology and Communications courses within a professional, working environment.
 In addition to developing an understanding of the professional and ethical issues encountered by professionals in these careers, students learn to refine their skills in problem solving, research, communication, teamwork, and project management in the completion of a course-long project.
-The course is highly customizable to meet local system needs instruction may be delivered through school laboratory training or through work-based learning arrangements such as internships, cooperative education, service learning, mentoring, and job shadowing.
+The course is highly customizable to meet local system needs.
+Instruction may be delivered through school laboratory training or through work-based learning arrangements such as internships, cooperative education, service learning, mentoring, and job shadowing.
 Upon completion of the practicum, students will be prepared to pursue further study in arts, a/v technology, and communications fields or seek additional training and employment with the aid of a portfolio documenting student work completed throughout high school.
-Upon completion of this course, students have the option of acquiring Adobe Certified Associate (ACA) certification, which validates basic, entry-level skills in digital using Adobe software.
-Grade Level: communications 11-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No
+Upon completion of this course, students have the option of acquiring Adobe Software.
+Grade Level: 11-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

-C11H10 Fashion Design - Fashion Design is an applied-knowledge course intended to prepare students to pursue careers in the fashion industry.
+C11H10 Fashion Design - Fashion Design is an applied knowledge course intended to prepare students to pursue careers in the fashion industry.
 Building on the knowledge acquired in Foundations of Fashion Design, this course places special emphasis on apparel manufacturing and merchandising, marketing applications, and product and service management.
 In addition, students will explore trends in fashion design and engage with industry-specific technologies used to produce a variety of fabrics, garments, and accessories.
-Upon completion of this course, proficient students will have created an original fashion collection.
-Grade Level: 11-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No
+Upon completion of this course, proficient students will create an original fashion collection.
+Grade Level: 11- 12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No